How to Grow and Care for Lemon Button Fern (Nephrolepis cordifolia 'Duffii') Indoors

 One sign of an overcrowded fern is wilting leaves.
 Failure to repot an overcrowded fern can result in death of the plant.

 Repot it into a pot that is 1 size larger and one that has drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Take a look at these beautiful Ceramic Pots with a Saucer available on Amazon.
+Take a look at these ceramic pots with a saucer on Amazon.

 You can also be divide the Button Sword Fern into several sections during repotting and pot the sections individually to propagate new ferns.